confluence/python-textbok/python_notes/Python_Basics.rst

 always produce a floating-point solution.
 The order of precedence for these operators is the same as those for integer operators.

-Often, you will have to decide which type of number to use in a program.
-Generally, you should use an integer for counting and measuring discrete whole numbers.
-Use floating-point numbers for measuring things that are continuous.
+Often, we will have to decide which type of number to use in a program.
+Generally, we should use integers for counting and measuring discrete whole numbers.
+We should use floating-point numbers for measuring things that are continuous.

-You can combine integers and floating-point numbers in arithmetic expressions without having to convert them -- this is something that Python will do for you automatically.
-If you perform an arithmetic operation on an integer and a floating-point number, the result will always be a floating-point number.
+We can combine integers and floating-point numbers in arithmetic expressions without having to convert them -- this is something that Python will do for us automatically.
+If we perform an arithmetic operation on an integer and a floating-point number, the result will always be a floating-point number.

-You can use the integer division operator on floating-point numbers, and vice versa.
+We can use the integer division operator on floating-point numbers, and vice versa.
 The two division operators are at the same level in the order of precedence.